zhiguowang/BiMPM/README.md

 To see all the **optional arguments**, just run
 > python BiMPM/src/SentenceMatchDecoder.py --help

-Here is an example of how to test you model:
+Here is an example of how to test your model:
 > python  BiMPM/src/SentenceMatchDecoder.py --in\_path test.tsv --word\_vec\_path wordvec.txt --mode prediction --model\_prefix models/SentenceMatch.sample --out\_path test.prediction

 The SentenceMatchDecoder.py can run in two modes: